 - Teach that respectful behavior earns more online privileges

+It is important for your students to understand why you are establishing these guidelines.
 Some experts warn excessive screen time and social media use can lead to:

-- social anxiety
+- Social anxiety

-After kids and parents sign a smartphone and social media agreement, make sure to keep it somewhere visible, like on the fridge or hanging in their bedroom.
-Regularly referring back to the agreement will remind students of the commitments they made and the consequences they could face.
+After your students (and parents) sign your agreement, make sure to keep it somewhere visible, like on the fridge or hanging in their bedroom.
+As a result, everyone in the family will be able to regularly refer back to the agreement.
+Then, they will remember the commitments they made and the consequences they could face.

-If you need help talking with your tweens or teens about internet safety and the importance of signing a smartphone and social media agreement, register for our VIP Membership and take the Smartphone and Social Media Agreement workshop today:
+If you need help talking with your tweens or teens about internet safety and the importance of signing an agreement, register for the SmartSocial VIP (Very Informed Parent) Membership.
+You will then be able to take the on-demand Smartphone and Social Media Agreement workshop.